 So why would you need a morning ritual?

 “How you start your day determines how it goes”.

-This is why every changemaker needs a morning routine.
-To make the most of the time you have available to you the actions you take from the moment you open your eyes should be in line with having a productive day.
+This is why every changemaker needs a good morning routine.
+To make the most of the available time, the actions you take from the moment you open your eyes should be in line with having a productive day.

 Related: 150 Morning Affirmations to start the day off the right way

 Something as simple as choosing to turn on the tv could seriously alter how much work you get done on that day.
 We can even take it as far back as the night before.
 If you don't prepare yourself mentally for the next day's tasks, you'll probably be too disorganized to get much done.

 The importance of having a morning routine should not be underestimated.

 It doesn't have to be strict, i.e., the same set of actions every morning.
 To be at our most productive, our mornings should be a routine that is filled with positive actions that will lay the path for a good day or getting stuff done.

 Morning routines give you a reason to drag yourself out of bed in the mornings, especially if they are filled with things you enjoy doing.
 They introduce excitement to your day, e.g., stretches that feel heavenly on your sore muscles or a fun meal you have planned for breakfast.